-9.1 The role of the Registry in the national quality assurance programme of the Healthcare Commission, will depend on the decisions on the role and responsibilities of that agency and their means to discharging them.

-- 9.2 The demographic, diagnostic and outcomes data could support the investigation of clinical effectiveness. - 9.3 There is pressure to publish reports in which survival data from renal units are clearly identified.
-The case mix information and comorbidity data that would allow better assessment of survival statistics remains incomplete.
-There is also some clinical scepticism whether 'correction' of outcome data would reflect the realities of clinical practice.
-Current analyses of survival data show all renal units as within a normal distribution of outcomes, with no relation to take-on rates.
-All other 'non-survival' data are identified and reported by renal unit name. - 9.4 Consideration of this issue in particular would be welcome in nephrological circles, with correspondence to the Registry Committee.
+- 9.1 The role of the Registry in the national quality assurance programme of the Healthcare Commission, will depend on the decisions on the role and responsibilities of that agency and their means to discharging them. - 9.2 The demographic, diagnostic and outcomes data could support the investigation of clinical effectiveness. - 9.3 The case mix information and co-morbidity data that would allow better assessment of survival statistics remains incomplete.
+There is also some clinical scepticism whether 'correction' of outcome data would reflect the realities of clinical practice. - 9.4 With the publication of renal centre survival data, consideration of this issue in particular would be welcome in nephrological circles, with correspondence to the Registry Committee.